forbajato/forbajato.github.com/_posts/2013-12-18-setting-up-a-github-blog-using-jekyll-bootstrap-and-disqus.md

 layout: post
 title: "Setting up a github blog using Jekyll Bootstrap and Disqus"
 description: "How I did it in as simple language as possible"
+summary: "I have been playing with blogging for a long time, now I am ready to take the next step and try doing a static blog hosted on Github's gh-pages service.
+Here is how I set it up, started with basic posts, did some theme experiments and even added comments.
+Overall not as difficult as I thought but there were some pitfalls and traps to avoid."
 category: Blog
 tags: [jekyll, disqus, tutorial]
 ---